verbman/dmngine/README.md

 *A limitation with VSCode is that you can only access one remote container at a time per VSCode window.
 So our final development environment will have us with two VSCode windows, one for rules and one for testing.
 This makes good sense once you get used to working this way.
 Remember that both containers are now already running because of how this project is configured.*

-`Ctrl+Shift+N` for new VSCode window.
+`Ctrl+Shift+N` for the new VSCode window.
 Then as before `Ctrl+Shift+P` to open the Command Palette and choose `Remote-Containers: Open folder in container...`

 This time select the `rules-testing-container` folder.
 VSCode will now open the testing project and attach it to the already running container.
 It will also install the VSCode extensions just for this image.

 **Access Testing Project**